hershuay/Portfolio/README.md

 > Dashboard </br>

 </p>
-This dashboard provides a comprehensive analysis of customer retention</br>
-and churn at Telco Communications, uncovering key drivers such as demographics, service usage, contract types, and revenue impact.
+This dashboard provides a comprehensive analysis of customer retention and churn at Telco Communications, uncovering key drivers such as demographics, service usage, contract types, and revenue impact.
 </p>